amrragab95/aston-villa-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Installing
-Run 'npm install' to install dependencies.
+Run `npm install` to install dependencies.

 ## Linting
-Run 'ng lint' to lint the code.
+Run `ng lint` to lint the code.

 ## Build